 By law, companies with retirement plans are required to provide employees with an overview of the program that is written in language designed to be understood by the average participant.
 How the plan works, eligibility requirements, vesting details, and other important details need to be included.

 Mutual funds designed to invest funds in a manner to help achieve the investor’s investment objectives at a specific point in time are called target-date funds.
 In the context of retirement, a target date fund’s strategy typically gets more conservative the closer an individual gets to retirement age.
 Learn more about target-date funds here.

-Traditional 401(k) Plan
+Traditional 401(k) deferrals

 Traditional IRAs are tax-advantaged accounts at a bank, insurance company or other regulated financial institution that allow individuals to contribute money on a pre-tax basis.
-This means that the IRS can only tax these funds when the individual receives a distribution from the account.
+This means that the IRS will only tax these funds when the individual receives a distribution from the account.
 Unlike 401(k) plans, IRAs are not necessarily employer-sponsored.